szeng7/instagram-caption-generator/README.md

 analysis.ipynb - This is a jupyter notebook of where I actually look at my data a bit more indepth and find existing patterns to support/reject hypotheses.

+insta_data.pickle - This is a pickle file of the dataset I created and am using in a dataframe.

 https://github.com/szeng7/instagram_webscraping - This is a repo of files that I'm using to scrape instagram for training data.